Children's python: Geographic range

 A. childreni is found in Australia in the extreme north of Western Australia, the northern third of the Northern Territory, and northern Queensland, and also on the islands of the Torres Strait.
 The Stimson's python variant is found throughout an even greater range; it occupies much of the interior of Australia, from Queensland to Perth.

 The type locality is given by Gray (1842) as "—?", is listed as "N.W.
 Australia" by Boulenger (1893) in his Catalogue of the Snakes in the British Museum (Natural History).
 Volume I., and is listed as "unknown" in Stimson (1969).

 A. childreni occurs specifically in the region spanning the coast between the Kimberleys in Western Australia to Mount Isa in northwestern Queensland.

 Habitat

 Children's python is found in a variety of natural habitats, including forest, savanna, shrubland, desert, grassland, and freshwater wetlands.
 In Alice Springs the cosmopolitan tick Amblyomma limbatum has been collected from a Children's python.

+The peak activity period for the Children's python, as determined from callouts by members of the public to professional snake catchers, in the Darwin region is during the later part of the wet season (February–April).
+During this period the species is significantly more likely to be encountered in and around open grassland and plains habitats than during other months of the year.